is wholesaling real estate legal in delaware

 Do You Need A License To Wholesale Real Estate In Delaware?

-No, Delaware real estate wholesalers do not need a real estate license if their chosen actions do not violate Delaware's real estate & license laws.
+No, Delaware real estate wholesalers do not need a real estate license to wholesale real estate if their actions do not violate Delaware's real estate and license laws.
 However, real estate wholesalers who follow these suggestions will find it easier to steer clear of any legality issues.

 • A real estate wholesaler’s actions should be transparent throughout the transaction; this includes their ultimate intentions.
 A strongly and smartly worded purchase agreement is the simplest way to accomplish transparency.